wangluting/chat-room/README.md

 # chat-room
-It is chat room web application built in Node.js and express.js.
+It is CMU 18652 Pre-Registration Programming Assignment: A chat room built with Node.js and express.js.
+Run: node index.js